Marie Collier

 Marie Elizabeth Collier (16 April 1927 – 8 December 1971) was an Australian operatic soprano.

 Marie Collier was born in Ballarat, Victoria, to Thomas Robinson Collier (1894–1962), a railway employee, and his wife Annie Marie (née Bechaz).
 She attended Camberwell High School from 1941 to 1943.
+On leaving school, she worked as a pharmacist's assistant.
 Due to an injured wrist, she gave up the piano and began training as a singer.
 She first came to prominence in March 1952 singing the role of Santuzza in Cavalleria rusticana for the National Theatre Opera company in Melbourne.
-On 10 December 1952 she married Victor Benjamin Vorwerg, a civil engineer.
+On 10 December 1952, she married Victor Benjamin Vorwerg (a civil engineer) in the chapel of Melbourne Church of England Grammar School.
 Collier became more widely known in Australia during 1953–54 while performing Magda Sorel in Gian Carlo Menotti's The Consul, for a total of seventy-five performances in Melbourne, Sydney and regional areas.

 Collier studied in Milan in 1955, where she was auditioned by Lord Harewood.
-Subsequently she was offered a contract as a regular member of the Covent Garden Opera Company.
+Subsequently, she was offered a contract as a regular member of the Covent Garden Opera Company.
 There, she made her Royal Opera House debut as the First Lady in The Magic Flute in 1956.
 She created the role of Hecuba in Michael Tippett's King Priam which premiered in Coventry in May 1962; and sang the leading roles in the Western premieres of Katerina Ismailova (2 December 1963) at the Royal Opera House, Covent Garden, and The Makropulos Case at Sadler's Wells (12 February 1964).